-Ernesto Chavez-Velasco (Research Ecologist)
+Ernesto Chavez-Velasco, M.S.
+(Research Ecologist)

 Hello, I am an research ecologist in the Luong Lab at UC Berkeley.
 I am particularly interested in functional ecology and understanding drivers of plant community assembly.
 Much of my current work sits at the intersection of plant ecology, data science, and translational ecology.
 Through GRASS-NET, I work on projects to better serve and understand the needs of natural resource managers and decision-makers.
 My goal is to leverage research data to build practical, accessible frameworks and tools for application.
 I received my M.S. in Natural Resources from Cal Poly Humboldt and my B.A. in Environmental Studies from UC Santa Cruz.
 My previous experience includes working as a restoration practitioner and educator in Point Blue’s Students and Teachers Restoring a Watershed program as well as working as a field botanist in the North Coast for the California Native Plant Society.
 In my spare time, I enjoy numerous outdoor activities including naturalizing and looking for rare plants and I also enjoy tinkering on my homelab.
 My favorite forbs are any and all heterotrophic plants, Lillies, and Leptosyne gigantea; my favorite grasses are Danthonia californica and Poa douglasii.